enkidevs/curriculum/csharp/csharp-core/using-visual-studio/visual-studio-setup.md

 [1: IDE]

 An Integrated Development Environment (IDE) is software that provides tools for coding, debugging, and testing, streamlining the development process.
 It combines code editor, compiler, debugger, and graphical user interface.

+[2: VSCode]

+VSCode is a rich text editor, but Visual Studio includes functionality to compile and run C# out of the box.